rancher/os/docs/rancherctl/config/index.md

 #### Private

 Add the `-p` or `--private` option to include the certificates and private keys as part of the export.
+These keys are exported in addition to any changes made from the default value.

 ```bash
 $ sudo rancherctl config export --private